saferinsulin/education/metformin.md

 ## Mechanisms of action
 <img align=right src="/public/Common_Lilac.jpg" alt="a picture of a common lilac" width="200" height="200">
 Metformin has been used as a herbal remedy for centuries before it's description as a glucose lowering drug in the early 1900's.
 It is a biguanide derived from the naturally occuring biguanide found in the french lilac plant.

-Biguanides are two molecules of guanide bonded together so the molecule itself is small and is therefore filtered easily by the glomerulus.
+Biguanides are two molecules of guanidine bonded together.
+The molecule itself is small and is therefore filtered easily by the glomerulus.

 <img align=left src="/public/Biguanide_structure.jpg" alt="a picture of the a biguanide structure" width="380" height="200">